Enforcing the Law in 1838

 The County Police Act of 1839 allowed justices to set up a paid county police force and then in 1856 the County and Borough Act required justices to set up a force for any parts of the country still not covered.
 This latter act forced the county of Berkshire to establish its police force.
 In April 1857 the site in Coach Lane was purchased from Thomas Belcher for £300 and the building of the police station was commenced in the August of that year.

 The building was completed in October 1858 at the cost of £1,572 10s.
 The photograph of the police station was taken in 1952 and, although it is now private houses and flats, the outside of the building has been little changed.
 Note the small slit in the wall which was used in the World War II as a lookout for enemy troops.
+The building contained courtrooms and two cells.

 The inspector, a married man, lived over the station in a flat and the single men lived over the enquiry office.
 An officer wishing to marry had to have at least four years service and the permission of the Chief Constable, who would consider if the lady in question was a fit and proper person to become the wife of a police officer.’
 In the post 2nd World War period police houses were built for the families, two were erected in Park Road and two at the corner of Southampton Street and Bennett Road.